scisley/scisley.github.io/_posts/articles/2016-07-16-augmented-reality-research.md

 I wish I could find that short story again.
 I'd contact the author and let him know his story, written over a decade ago, inspired some dude he'd never met to do research in a place he's probably never heard of.

 (I've written a journal article on the research, and it's currently in review.
 I'll update this with a link when it gets published.)

+Update: The journal article got published!
+The academic publishing system is insane, but that's a post/rant for another day.
+Here's the Environmental Research Letters [article](http://iopscience.iop.org/article/10.1088/1748-9326/aa6def/meta), title "Using augmented reality to inform consumer choice and lower carbon footprints."